Tonystatk4206976/Starkinternational/README.md

 with the address appended as a query parameter.
 The response is expected to be a JSON object that includes an `"exists"` flag indicating whether the address is found in the live database; any additional fields are printed for inspection.

+Use `--query-param` to change the address parameter name, `--query key=value` to add extra query parameters, and `--header "Name: value"` to send additional HTTP headers.